 The central requirements for this NEST Fellowship are (1) creating cross-disciplinary pairs—or small teams—of graduate collaborators to (2) delve into educational traditions, exploring ontology, epistemology, and emerging expertise that (3) result in a broadly-defined media project for public exhibition on campus.
 Example projects may include: public installations, performances, time-based or moving-image based works, sonic or audio compositions, or any other arts forms that would be within practice-based research.

 Each graduate team will be supported up to $10,000 total—for which up to $2,500 per CU Boulder graduate student can be used as a stipend and/or bursar payment.
 Other budget requests may include travel, materials, equipment, and other applicable research costs for your project.
 This fellowship is generally intended for pairs of CU Boulder graduate students creating original research and/or creative work projects in collaboration—with one fellow in the arts and humanities, and one in the sciences; both broadly defined.
 However, if you are interested in having additional collaborators we ask you contact NEST before applying.
 We expect grantees will submit an exhibition-ready or publication-ready project on or by the end of Fall 2021—some flexibility is possible.

 Proposals should be a maximum of two pages and include: names and departments of collaborators, a project overview, a summary of research questions and intended project outcomes, and an implementation plan.
 An initial budget is also requested, and may be submitted as an extra page.
-Proposals will be evaluated based on the overall vision of the project, the depth of disciplinary methods engaged, and the feasibility for this project to be completed by or on Fall 2020.
+Proposals will be evaluated based on the overall vision of the project, the depth of disciplinary methods engaged, and the feasibility for this project to be completed by or on Fall 2021.
 Be sure to also address how you envision a public-facing component for the final work—e.g., workshop, performance, exhibition, special event, panel, screening, poster presentation, etc. Finally, make sure you take into account current campus, county, state, and federal safety guidelines.

 Students must be currently enrolled as full or part-time graduate students at CU Boulder.
 Doctoral students and Master’s students are all encouraged to apply.
 Questions should be directed to email@example.com.

-Deadline for proposals is February 7, 2020.
-Send proposals to email@example.com with the subject line: NEST Graduate Student Summer Fellowship Application.
+Deadline for proposals is February 12, 2021 at 11:59p.
+Send proposals to firstname.lastname@example.org with the subject line: NEST Graduate Student Summer Fellowship Application.